 Cost Benefits – Cloud-based data warehoused, in particular, provide companies with a number of cost benefits related to IT expense management.
 Cloud service providers benefit from immense economies of scale and buying power, which means they are able to acquire and manage the underlying hardware your data warehouse uses at much less cost than you could purchase it yourself.
 The service provider also manages the depreciation of hardware assets, simplifying your company’s ITAM activities.
 The biggest benefit of cloud-based data warehouses is the avoidance of underutilized capacity with a demand/utilization-based billing model in which your company pays only for the resources you consume rather than paying for much more expensive hardware up front and it sitting idle some of the time.

-Resiliency – Data warehouses, both on premise and in the cloud, provide a layer of resiliency to your company data by maintaining a complete copy of your operational data separate from the source systems.
+Resiliency – Data warehouses, both on-premises and in the cloud, provide a layer of resiliency to your company data by maintaining a complete copy of your operational data separate from the source systems.
 In case of a data breach, hardware failure or disaster scenario, your data is still available.
 Cloud-based data warehouses have additional resiliency features, including service provider-managed maintenance and security patching and script-based deployment that can be leveraged during a disaster recovery scenario.

 Most of the operational benefits of a data warehouse are related to your IT department cost structure, technology assets and overhead required to administer the system.
 More importantly, data warehouses provide a set of strategic benefits to your company that (although they are difficult to quantify) are very important to consider.